silverace71/pouter/README.md

 ---
 ## **WARNINGS**
 - DO NOT RUN THIS SCRIPT MORE THAN ONCE
 - MAKE SURE ```/etc/dhcpcd.conf``` has not been touched before.
-If you have already configured anything already, please delet anything you added.
+If you have already configured anything already, please delete anything you added.
 ---
 ## ***DEPENDENCIES***
 - a problem